phucln-kiotviet/practice-fast-api/README.md

 - SQLAlchemy style and Pydantic style: SQLAlchemy using `=` and pass type as param to `Column` like: `name = Column(String)` while Pydantic models declare the types using `:`, the new type annotation syntax/type hints: `name: str`.
 Have it in mind!!!

+- Pydantic's `orm_mode` tell Pydantic model to read the data even if it is not a `dict`, but an ORM model ( or any other arbitrary object with attributes).